Skip to main content

 Park History

 The Selous Game Reserve was established in 1922 under German-era foundations, incorporating various earlier hunting blocks.
 It grew over subsequent decades to become the world's largest game reserve.
 For most of the 20th century, the southern section was managed for trophy hunting while the northern section was developed for photographic tourism.
-The 1970s-1980s saw catastrophic poaching of elephants, reducing populations from 110,000 to approximately 55,000.
-International conservation support in the 1990s helped recovery.
 UNESCO World Heritage inscription was in 1982.
+[1] The 1970s-1980s saw catastrophic poaching of elephants: a 1976 survey recorded approximately 109,000 elephants in the Selous, but by 1989 numbers had fallen to around 31,889 — a decline of over 70%.
+[2] International conservation support in the 1990s contributed to partial recovery.
 In 2019, the northern photographic tourism zone was upgraded to national park status and renamed Nyerere National Park.
-The Stiegler's Gorge dam project, approved by the Tanzanian government in 2018 and partially built inside the World Heritage Site, generated significant international conservation controversy.
+The Stiegler's Gorge dam project, approved in 2018 and constructed partly inside the World Heritage Site boundary, generated significant international conservation controversy.

 Major Trails And Attractions